Last Updated on

 For those of you who go beyond Top 40, you’ll need to be more proactive than that.
-Here are a few ways you can find new music no matter what genre’s you love.
+Here are a few ways you can find new music and new songs no matter what genre’s you love.

 Find New Music Using These 4 Methods

 Find an artist you like on Wikipedia, and then find out what other bands some of the members are in.

 I’ll use “Peeping Tom” as an example.
 So I go to the Peeping Tom Wikipedia page.

 On the right hand side, I look for the “Members” heading.
 I see that Mike Patton is a member of this band, so I click on his name.

 Now Mike Patton’s Wikipedia page, I look to the right again for “Associated Acts”.
 Here it shows me all of the bands that he is involved in.

 You can see that he is involved in these bands:

 I now know bands that Mike Patton not only likes, but was willing to be a part of (or even start himself).